CE4DC/cedc/README.md

 | http://www.w3.org/       | Contains web standards, as well as resources on web development      |
 | http://getbootstrap.com/ | Contains Bootstrap, the web framework we use.
 GREAT documentation.  |

-If you have any questions on the website, feel free to email me at sestickl@gmail.com.
+If you have any questions on the website, feel free to contact user sstickl.